-The Setup Checklist provides a quick way for the user to setup the most important items necessary for basic actuator operation without having to move through multiple sub-menus.
+The Setup Checklist provides a quick way for the user to setup the key items necessary for basic actuator operation without having to access any other menus..
 These items are defined on the following pages in their specific menu locations.